forcepusher/forcepusher/README.md

 On 16GB VRAM card you will have 32k context window while computing 8 layers on CPU, and it's still a Crackhead model.
 It's basically for testing before buying hardware for fat models.

 I use low temperature to prevent tool use typos/screwups, it's a very common problem.
+All models should use 8k output token limit, except schizo gemma-4-26b-a4b that actually needs 16k for reasoning.
 Put `Responses MUST be terse and short.` in a rule or use my [portable caveman](https://github.com/forcepusher/smol-caveman) prompt.
 Quantize your vision .mmproj files to Q8_0 so you don't have to blind the model completely.
 Don't use uncensored/abliterated crap, every bit of KL divergence makes a huge difference.